emacs-helm/helm/README.md

 `M-x helm-mode` to enable helm completion for common Emacs commands (e.g `M-x`, `C-x C-f`, etc...).
-Note that the helm functionality enabled thorugh helm-mode comes from a generic implementation and does not include all helm features available through equivalent helm-specific commands.
+Note that the helm functionality enabled through helm-mode comes from a generic implementation and does not include all helm features available through equivalent helm-specific commands.
 For example, `helm-M-x` has more features than helm completion through `M-x`.